How to Avoid the Design Mistakes That Ruin Small Plot Homes in Nigeria

 They plan for Nigerian infrastructure first.
 Generator, borehole, water storage, and gatehouse are in the drawings from day one.
 These are not afterthoughts.
 They are core design elements.

 They think about tomorrow without overcrowding today.
-A small plot home designed with future expansion in mind, whether an additional floor, a boys quarters above the gatehouse, or a rental apartment at the rear, is a significantly more valuable long-term investment than one that maxes out the buildable area immediately and leaves no room for anything to grow.
+A small plot home designed with future expansion in mind, whether an additional floor, a boys quarters above the gatehouse, or a rental apartment at the rear, is a significantly more valuable long-term investment than one that maxes out the buildable area immediately and leaves no room to grow.

 How to Read an Architectural Drawing Before You Approve It